What is Hypothyroidism?

 Although relatively rare, some women produce antibodies to their own thyroid gland during or after pregnancy and develop low thyroid.
 Also, babies can sometimes be born with no thyroid or a defective gland.

 DiagnosisThere are several steps in diagnosing hypothyroidism, although only a blood test is truly definitive.
-If you have symptoms and are concerned about whether or not you may have low thyroid, here are the steps to finding out:
+If you have symptoms and are concerned you may have low thyroid, here are the steps to learn more:

-The problem is that there are no definitive symptoms of hypothyroidism.
-In other words, there are no symptoms that you must have, and many of these symptoms are common to this disease as well as several others.
+There are no definitive symptoms of hypothyroidism.
 However, if you see a symptom on the list that is new to you, that’s a signal to talk to your doctor.
 Any changes in your health are worth discussing.

-In addition to discussing any changes in your health, especially those that suggest your body is slowing down, review your medical and family history.
+In addition to discussing any changes in your health, review your medical and family history.
 Have you had thyroid surgery or radiation to that area?
-Do you have a family history of thyroid disease, or are you taking any medications that can cause hypothyroidism?
+Do you have a family history of thyroid disease, or are you taking any medications that can impact affect your thyroid function?

-Your doctor will feel your thyroid and look for changes in your body, such as dry skin, swelling around the eyes and legs, slower reflexes, and a slower heart rate.
+Your health care provider will feel your thyroid and look for changes in your body, such as dry skin, swelling around the eyes and legs, slower reflexes, and a slower heart rate.

-Because the symptoms of low thyroid are so general, the only way to diagnose this condition for sure is through a blood test.
+Because the symptoms of low thyroid are so general, the best way to properly diagnose this condition is through a blood test.

 Your doctor may order a T4 test if your TSH test results are abnormal, to help determine what type of problem is affecting your thyroid.
 T3 testing is less helpful in diagnosis because it is the last test to become abnormal.